php-sepa-xml/php-sepa-xml/doc/direct_credit.md

     'debtorName'              => 'My Company',
     'debtorAccountIBAN'       => 'FI1350001540000056',
     'debtorAgentBIC'          => 'PSSTFRPPMON',
+    // Add/Set batch booking option, you can pass boolean value as per your requirement, optional 'batchBooking'            => true,
 ));
-// Add/Set batch booking option, you can pass boolean value as per your requirement
-$customerCredit->setBatchBooking(true);

 // Add a Single Transaction to the named payment
 $customerCredit->addTransfer('firstPayment', array(
     'amount'                  => 500, // `amount` should be in cents